Are You Considering Growing Purple Potatoes?

 Potato Pots and Potato Bags

 Many have had a lot of luck growing purple potatoes in potato pots or potato bags.
 These above-ground containers keep the voles, mice and other subterranean critters from eating your potato shoots.
 Another advance is that you can place the pots wherever you want, and move them as needed.
 Many fold-up and provide easy storage when the harvest is done.
+They can also be used for different tomato varieties.

 They come in 7, 10 and 15 gallon containers, many with roll-up windows at the bottom, so you can check on the progress of the potato root development.
 Fun, but not really necessary except to check on when it’s time to harvest.
 When you do harvest, you will need to pull the entire plant from the pot anyways.